Pokomo people: Cuisine

-The Pokomo eat Tana river catfish (mtonzi, or, if it is the largest, it is called mpumi), tilapia (ntuku), trout (ningu), eel (mamba) and crocodile (ngwena).
-Catfish are mainly boiled or sun dried/smoked.
+The Pokomo eat Tana river catfish (mtonzi, or mpumi for the largest), tilapia (ntuku), trout (ningu), eel (mamba) and crocodile (ngwena).
+Catfish are mainly boiled or sun-dried/smoked.
 Other food sources include plantains, palm tree seeds, bananas, peas and pumpkins.

-Pokomos depend on the flooding regime of the Tana to grow rice, bananas, green grams, beans and maize.
+The Pokomo depend on the flooding regime of the Tana to grow rice, bananas, green grams, beans and maize.
 The staple foods are rice and fish.
-Other traditional foodstuffs include matoli, cooked banana chips mixed with fish; marika, cooked banana mixed with fish and smashed together; konole, a cooked mixture of sifted maize and green gram/beans; and nkumbu, ash baked or boiled banana.
-Sima (stiff cornmeal porridge) has become the staple Pokomo dish due to the changing or absence of river flooding regimes and weather that is not able to support rice cultivation.
+Other traditional foodstuffs include matoli, cooked banana chips mixed with fish; marika, cooked banana mixed with fish and mashed together; konole, a cooked mixture of sifted maize and green grams/beans; and nkumbu, ash-baked or boiled banana.
+Sima (stiff cornmeal porridge) has become the staple Pokomo dish due to changes in river flooding regimes and weather patterns that no longer support rice cultivation.

 Governance and spiritual life

-The government was led by a council of elders referred to as kijo.
-The three arms below the kijo are: (a) judicial system referred to as Gasa; (b) the secretaries (executive assistants) referred to as the Wagangana and (c) the Pokomo religious arm of the Kijo.
+Traditional governance was led by a council of elders referred to as kijo.
+The three arms below the kijo are: (a) the judicial system referred to as Gasa; (b) the secretaries (executive assistants) referred to as the Wagangana; and (c) the Pokomo religious arm of the Kijo.